Thursday, November 21, 2024

 In schemas, you can grant access rights and permissions, manage security, create, modify, or drop databases, and manipulate data.
 A user who is associated with a schema is called a schema owner, and you can create either one or multiple schema owners.
 A schema is the owner of database objects and can be associated only with one database.
 However, the database can have multiple schemas.

-In SQL Server, schemas can be logical that explain how the data can be organized in tables and physical – explaining how data can be stored.
+In SQL Server, schemas can be logical (the ones that explain how the data can be organized in tables) and physical (the ones that explain how data can be stored).

 By default, SQL Server provides dboguestsys, and INFORMATION_SCHEMA.
 When creating a new user, dbo will be considered as the default schema for this user.